 Which class should you play in Diablo 4?
 Here are the pros and cons of all the classes in D4

 - Necromancer, a summoner who controls skeletal armies and wields the power of blood and bone.
 Necromancers feel very similar to their Diablo 3 variant, but play into their summoning role with the ability to customize (or sacrifice) their minions.

 So what class should you play in Diablo 4?
-Traditionally, when I advise players on what class they should play in Diablo, I try tp convince them to play my favorite class, the Barbarian.
-And though I am firmly convinced that if you choose to play Barbarian you will have an excellent time, frankly, any of the classes of Diablo 4 could provide you with a great experience.
+Traditionally, I try to convince you to play my favorite class, the Barbarian.
+And though I am firmly convinced you’ll have an excellent time playing a Barbarian, frankly, any of the classes of Diablo 4 could provide you with a great experience.

 The class you should play in Diablo 4 is the one that best matches your interests and has a playstyle that suits you — and the only way you’ll figure out which one that is would be to look at them all.
-Each class has a unique skillset and playstyle, and even a cursory look at the talent trees for Diablo 4 reveals an incredible variety of options for every class.
+Each class has a unique skillset and playstyle, and the new talent and paragon systems give them an incredible variety of options.
+Any class could be your new favorite.

-So let’s take a look at each of the classes in Diablo 4, their playstyle, and their unique features.
-(Or you could just play a Barbarian.
+So let’s take a look at each class in Diablo 4, its playstyle, and it unique features.
 Here’s what we know about all of the classes in Diablo 4.

 Barbarians in Diablo 4